frc8840/8840-utils-docs/docs/source/example project.rst

         instance = this;
      }

-Now, moving back to the :code:`Robot` class, we'll add a reference to the RobotContainer instance.
+Now, moving back to the :code:`Robot` class, let's add a reference to the RobotContainer instance.

 .. code-block:: java
     :linenos:

-     // In Robot.java
+     // Inside the Robot class, in Robot.java

      private RobotContainer robotContainer;